01 of 13

 11 of 13

-The Lemonpeel Angelfish (Centropyge flavissimus) is a pygmy species which inhabits the waters of the Indo-Pacific but has been found as an aquarium release in Kaneohe Bay and Keehi Lagoon on the island of Oahu in Hawai'i.
+The lemonpeel angelfish (Centropyge flavissimus) is a pygmy species that inhabit the waters of the Indo-Pacific but has been found as an aquarium release in Kaneohe Bay and Keehi Lagoon on the island of Oahu in Hawai'i.

 12 of 13